adokter/vol2bird/INSTALL.md

-# Install instructions for Ubuntu 18.04 LTS and Mac OSX
+# Install instructions for Ubuntu Linux and Mac OSX

 ```
 # the directory in which we will install